MariammBello/linux/altschool/exercisereadme.md

 ### Creating Users and Adding Them to Groups
 Next, create one user for each group: user_admin for the groupadmin, user_support for the groupsupport, and user_engineering for the groupengineering.
+Passwds are manually removed for running the script simply without any in-between prompts.
+Ideally passwords should be included

 Commands to Create Users:
 ```